 Scholarly Commons Citation

 Luban, David, "Calling Genocide by Its Rightful Name: Lemkin's Word, Darfur, and the UN Report" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 893.
+893.